 SECOND FLOOR – The Community Impact Floor

-Providing extensive opportunities for the community to be engaged in research in the area of prevention and wellness, this floor will be highly visible floor with high volume public outreach in education and research.
-It includes spaces for exercise intervention, nutrition counseling and research, health coaching, exercise for Parkinson’s patients, stress testing, fitness counseling, cardiovascular research, metabolism research, programs for individuals with disabilities.
+Providing extensive opportunities for the community to be engaged in research in the area of prevention and wellness, this floor will be highly visible with high volume public outreach in education and research.
+It includes spaces for exercise intervention, nutrition counseling and research, health coaching, exercise for Parkinson’s patients, stress testing, fitness counseling, cardiovascular research, metabolism research, and programs for individuals with disabilities.
 An Innovation and Design Lab will serve as a staging space for wearable technology developed to improve quality of life.

 Hover over an area for more information